cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 #### Any other key {#JsonExpr-any-other-key}

 This key is treated as the name of an extension function or method.
-The value must be a JSON array of values, each of which is itself an [JsonExpr object](#JsonExpr-objects).
+The value must be a JSON array of values, each of which is itself a [JsonExpr object](#JsonExpr-objects).
 Note that for method calls, the method receiver is the first argument.
 For example, for `a.isInRange(b)`, the first argument is for `a` and the second argument is for `b`.

 **Example for `decimal` function**